 1. Start With Why – by Simon Sinek

 Simon Sinek is a well-known business writer, and this book is famous in business circles.
-His TED Talk [can we include a link?] is one of the most viewed presentations on that famed speaking circuit.
+His TED Talk is one of the most viewed presentations on that famed speaking circuit.
 Start With Why outlines one of the essential truths in business or life: people don’t buy what you do, they buy why you do it.
 This is an important statement on passion, and it’s a critical consideration for people working in the summer camp environment.

 If you don’t love what you do, your campers and co-workers are going to catch on.
 You’re going to be less than sufficient, and you’re going to burn out.
 Passion is the true foundation of success.